toa-io/toa/extensions/configuration/readme.md

 ## Secrets

-Configuration annotation values which are uppercase strings prefixed with `$` considered as secrets.
+Configuration annotation top-level values which are uppercase strings prefixed with `$` considered as secrets.

 ```yaml
 # context.toa.yaml